kevinfaveri/snes-punks/README.md

 # SNESPunks

 This is an example fullstack ethereum app using NextJS + Tailwind + nes.css as front/back techstack.
-It is integrated with Metamask for supporting web3 in the frontend; The contract has been written and deployed using HardHat and the ERC712, ERC721Enumerable and Ownable openzeppelin interfaces.
+It is integrated with Metamask for supporting web3 in the frontend; The contract has been written and deployed using HardHat and the ERC712, ERC721Enumerable, Ownable and Counters OpenZeppelin interfaces.
+Ownable is used so OpenSea can get access to the getOwner function but it could have been implemented too if you do not wish to extends on the interface.

 ## Support the project